ankitgpt05/Lagrange_Interpolation/README.md

 # Lagrange Interpolation
 <br />

-This is a simple C Program to find a polynomial which takes on certain values at arbitary points!
+This is a simple C Program to find a polynomial which takes on certain values at arbitary points !